-However, when you stay focused on complaining, you actually empower the negative rather than the positive.
+However, when you stay focused on complaining, you empower the negative rather than the positive.
 Whatever you focus on expands and dominates.
-Continuing to complain about a situation or person actually robs you of a solution and keeps you locked in a negative place.
+Continuing to complain about a situation or person robs you of a solution and keeps you locked in a negative place.

 5 Tips To Overcome Complaining

 1. Let yourself have your feelings.
-There is nothing wrong with acknowledging the negative things which happen to you and how they affect you.
+There is nothing wrong with acknowledging the negative things that happen to you and how they affect you.
 Acknowledge your frustration or anger about the situation or person or whatever triggered your complaint.